 Teaching and Learning

-At Westfield Primary School, we use planning schemes (Focus Education) to aid our teaching and learning.
+At Westfield Primary School, we use a planning scheme (PlanBee) to aid our teaching and learning, alongside progression grids.
 Progression grids are followed by the teachers, to ensure that progress in the children’s historical knowledge and skills is made throughout the school, from EYFS to Year 6.